GiselleSerate/redis-scanner/README.md

 Redis Scanner
 =============

-Utilities for inspecting Redis servers via the `SCAN` interface.
+Utilities for inspecting or operating on Redis servers via the `SCAN` interface.
+This module is intended to be used in cases where other tools may not work due to memory limits or certain access control restrictions.

+All commands are read-only and do not read values, with the following exceptions:

+* `expire` sets a TTL on keys and therefore is not read-only.
+* `touch` modifies a key's last access time and therefore is not read-only.
+* `sum` reads integer values and can conditionally reset them to 0.

 ## Commands